-- 1. In this chemical reaction one product is pure copper, the other is a combination of iron and sulphate.
-Write the chemical formula and the I.U.P.A.C. names for two possible iron sulphate compounds bases on the more common oxidation states of iron $(Fe^{2+} \& Fe^{3+})$.
+- In this chemical reaction one product is pure copper, the other is a combination of iron and sulphate.
+Write the chemical formula and the I.U.P.A.C. names for two possible iron sulphate compounds bases on the more common oxidation states of iron (Fe2+ & Fe3+).
 If you have done this correctly you should have TWO formula and TWO names! - 2.
 Based on your answer to #1, write TWO different balanced chemical equations that could represent this single replacement reaction.
-Use the formula $CuSO_4$ for the copper(II) sulphate pentahydrate (ignore the five attached water molecules).
+Use the formula CuSO4 for the copper (II) sulphate pentahydrate (ignore the five attached water molecules).
 Also note that water is simply the medium for the reaction and does not enter into the chemical equations. - 3.
-Based on your answer to #2, do TWO separate stoichiometric calculations that predict the expected mass of copper product based on the mass of iron you used in your experiment.
+Based on your answer to #2, do TWO separate stoichiometric calculations that predict the expected mass of Copper product based on the mass of iron you used in your experiment.
 Both of these calculations will require three conversion factors.
 These answers are called theoretical values since they are based on "stoichiometric theory". - 4.
-Find your experimental mass of copper product.
-This will require a standard three line calculation.
-Compare your two possible theoretical masses of copper metal with your experimentally observed mass of copper.
-Identify the balanced chemical equation from #2 that best matches your experimental results. - 5.
+Compare your two possible theoretical masses of Copper metal with your experimentally observed mass of Copper.
+You will need to include a standard three line calculation to show your experimental mass of copper.
+Identify the balanced chemical equation from #2 that best matches your experimental results - •• - 5.
 Based on your answer to #4 perform a %error calculation using your experimental and theoretical mass of copper metal.

-% error = $$\frac{|\text{experimental mass} - \text{theoretical mass}|}{\text{theoretical mass}} \times 100 \%$$
+$$\%$$ error = $\frac{|\text{experimental mass} - \text{theoretical mass}|}{\text{theoretical mass}} \times 100 \%$